-After departure, FMs will monitor aircraft conformance to the original mission intent.11 If an aircraft deviates from the mission intent or responds to system-level issues (e.g., weather or disruptions that may restrict parts of routes), FMs will assist MVSs in creating a new path for the aircraft.
+After departure, FMs will have awareness of overall flight operations and aircraft conformance to the original mission intent.17 During system-level events (e.g., weather or disruptions that may restrict parts of routes), FMs will ensure a fleet-wide response and coordinate the fleet operations accordingly.

-These types of revisions will leverage the same real-time operational information used during the initial flight planning to provide a mission intent that optimizes the remainder of the flight while minimizing any negative system-level impacts.
-Minor speed adjustments or path-stretching changes will be considered more granular services that will be within the tolerance bounds of approved 4D flight plans.
+These types of revisions will leverage the same real-time operational information used during the flight planning to provide a mission intent that optimizes fleet performance and minimizes any negative system-level impacts.

-FMs will assist MVSs in updating mission intent in response to observed adverse conditions (e.g., hazardous weather) or during in-flight contingency or emergency events.
+FMs will assist MVSs, as required, in updating mission intent in response to observed adverse conditions (e.g., hazardous weather) or during in-flight contingency or emergency events.
 FMs will monitor for these types of situations and, if necessary, orchestrate a network-level response.
-MVSs will be responsible for approving any changes to the mission intent of in-flight UAM aircraft.
+MVSs will be responsible for approving any changes to the mission intent prior to UAM flight departure.